Overview

 Our purpose is to provide quality academic advising services that empower students to make informed decisions about their education, projected career, and personal/professional life at Temple University.
 Students work collaboratively with our academic advising team to develop individual plans for academic success, interpret university policy, fully utilize campus resources, and engage in the process of reflection and decision making that will promote their achievement.

 Fox Advising is dedicated to working with students at each academic level.
 Freshman/Sophomore Advising focuses on the transition to college life, major exploration within Fox, successful completion of the lower-division foundation requirements, and retention.
 Junior/Senior Advising focuses on ensuring students are making satisfactory progress in their major, have completed their graduation audit prior to their final semester, and are prepared to graduate.
 Junior and senior students are assigned an advisor based on their declared major.
 Online Advising, for students intending to complete a majority of their Bachelor of Business Administration degree online, prioritizes flexible scheduling, with the same high-quality focus on developmental support and comprehensive academic planning as the on-campus services.
-The following majors can be completed online: Accounting, Business Management, Human Resource Management, Marketing, and Supply Chain Management.
+The following majors can be completed online: Accounting, Business Management, Finance, Human Resource Management, Marketing, and Supply Chain Management.

 As active participants in the advising process, students bear the ultimate responsibility for making educational and career decisions.
 Therefore, we rely on students to be prepared with questions, to research options before they come to their meeting, and to refer to their advising notes both before and after advising meetings.
 Students are expected to know University Policies and their program requirements as defined in their Bulletin and on their DARS report.